Skip to main content

 cifuzz init

-Enable CI Repository access
+Enable CI repository access

 To use CI Fuzz and its dependencies, you have to configure access to the CI repository.
 Your username and private token are available on your CI Download Portal Configuration page.